 9. How do you test?

 If someone tells you that testing means some basic QA after the app is built, you should look elsewhere.
-Testing should be integrated all throughout development — and ideally, it includes elements of both behavior-driven development (BDD) and test-driven development (TDD).
+App QA testing should be integrated all throughout development — and ideally, it includes elements of both behavior-driven development (BDD) and test-driven development (TDD).
+See 9 of our top mobile app testing tips.

 10. What are your most successful apps in the app stores?